NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 Copy/paste or type the commands in the code blocks into your terminal on the RPi - one line at the time - and run them (hit return on keyboard)

 #### Step 1 - get the Raspberry Pi ready
-1. Check your Raspberry pi OS release:
+1. Check your Raspberry pi OS release (Look for VERSION-ID=):
 ```
 sudo cat /etc/os-release
 ```
-> The software has been tested on Raspbian 10 & 11.
-Consider upgrading the RPI to a newer release if your release is below 10.
+> The software has been tested on Raspbian 10 & 11 & 12.
+Consider upgrading the RPI to a newer release if your release is below 10. (also tested on latest version of Armbian and Ubuntu with Network Manager).
 2. Update the Raspberry Pi:
 ```
 sudo apt-get update